docs

 What are the Q7, Q8, and Q9 modifiers?

 They communicate to Medicare which class of clinical findings is present in the foot being treated.
 Q7 signals one Class A finding (non-traumatic foot amputation).
 Q8 signals two Class B findings (absent pulses or advanced trophic changes with three documented signs).
 Q9 signals one Class B finding combined with two Class C findings (claudication, temperature changes, edema, paresthesias, or burning sensations).
-The modifiers attach to codes 11055–11057, 11719–11721, and G0127, and they are required claim elements — not optional — for those codes to be considered for Medicare payment.
+The modifiers attach to codes 11055–11057, 11719–11721, and G0127, and they are required claim elements, not optional, for those codes to be considered for Medicare payment.

 What is the billing difference between nail debridement and nail removal?